NicoStoll/SoftwareArchitecture/Lectures/DesignPrinciples/SOLID.md

 = Clients should not be forced to depend on method they do not use.
 Multiple small and specific interfaces are better than a single, large one

 ### Dependency Inversion Principle (DIP)
+= High-level modules should not depend on lov